-All students who park in campus parking lots must register their cars with Access Card and Parking Services and pay a parking fee at the beginning of the semester.
-For current fees, students should contact Access Card and Parking Services at www.iit.edu/~parking or 312.567.8968.
+All students parking in campus parking lots must register their cars with Access Card and Parking Services and pay a parking fee at the beginning of the semester.
+For current fees, students should contact Access Card and Parking Services at www.iit.edu/acaps or 312.567.8968.
+Students authorized to park in IIT lots will receive a parking permit.